- Home

 - Avoid alcoholic beverages and drugs before or while handling firearms.

 By no means are these the only safety rules to follow when handling firearms.
-Other common-sense rules should always be followed.
-The bottom line: You should be fully capable of handling your firearm in a safe and proper manner at all times.
-If you are in doubt or have any questions, ask your firearms dealers, a local Hunter Education Instructor or another knowledgeable person for assistance.
+Before purchasing a firearm you should be fully capable of always handling and storing your firearm in a safe and legal manner.
+If you are in doubt or have any questions, ask your firearms dealers, a local Hunter Education Instructor, a firearms safety or shooting association, or another knowledgeable person for assistance.